-Colocasias are tropical looking perennial plants known in the western world as elephant ear or taro.
-Ornamental Colocasia (the focus of this article) are important garden plants because they add a bold, tropical look, and in the southern US they make fabulous garden specimens.
-The last 20 years has seen a huge increase in the colors, shapes, and sizes of garden-worthy elephant ears thanks to the tireless work of breeders like Hawaii's Dr. John Cho and plant explorers like Allan Galloway.
+Colocasias are tropical looking perennial plants known in the western world as elephant ear plants or taro.
+Ornamental colocasia (the focus of this article) are important garden plants because they add a bold, tropical look, and in the southern U.S. they make fabulous garden specimens.
+The last 20 years has seen a huge increase in the colors, shapes, and sizes of garden-worthy elephant ears thanks to the tireless work of breeders like Hawaii's Dr. John Cho and plant explorers like Alan Galloway.
 There are now elephant ears in exciting, landscape-worthy colors like black and white and giant elephant ear plants with leaves (in extreme cases) larger than a human.

-During the growing season, Colocasia will continually produce new leaves as the older leaves continually die off.
+During the growing season, colocasia plants will continually produce new leaves as the older leaves continually die off.
 Growers will want to periodically remove the dead leaves in order to prevent the leaves from covering ground-cover plants and to keep the garden looking tidy.
-Some gardeners may be sensitive to the juices of cut Colocasia stems (which contain calcium oxalate) and may notice some skin or eye irritation unless they wear gloves or wash their hands soon after contact.
+Some gardeners may be sensitive to the juices of cut colocasia stems (which contain calcium oxalate) and may notice some skin or eye irritation unless they wear gloves or wash their hands soon after contact.

 Northern gardeners (Zone 7a and north) will need to bring their elephant ears indoors before the temperatures drop below freezing.
 Over winter, elephant ears can be grown indoors as potted house plants.
 If you grow your elephant ears outdoors in containers during the summer, cut back all but the top two leaves, then bring the pot indoors the before first frost.
 If growing elephant ears in the ground during the summer, pot them before frost in an appropriately-sized container and place the pot in a cool area (45-60F is ideal) where the plant receives bright light.
 Do not over water in winter as the plants are still semi-dormant.

-Varieties of Colocasia that form large corms, such as most Colocasia esculenta cultivars, can be dug up and the corms stored in peat moss for the winter.
+Varieties of elephant ears that form large corms, such as most C. esculenta cultivars, can be dug up and the corms stored in peat moss for the winter.
 They need to be kept in a dry, cool, but above-freezing location.
 Do not store in an airtight container which may allow moisture to build, causing the tuber to rot.
 Don't forget to label your tubers!

 The History of Colocasia